QR5.7.1 The Simulation Hypothesis

 QR5.5.4 One Field For All

-But if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the fields to be unified reduce to three again, which the last module attributed to one cause.
-This cause could be called the gravito-electro-magnetic field, but the quantum field is simpler.
+But if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the dream of a unified field theory re-emerges because the fields to unify reduce to only two, namely gravity and electro-magnetism.
+We could call their unification the gravito-electro-magnetic field but the quantum field is simpler.

 1. Mass.
-The net processing result from +1 to -1 in one or more dimensions.
+The net process value from +1 to -1 in one or more dimensions.

 2. Charge.
-The net processing remainder from +1 to -1 in one or more dimensions.
+The net process remainder from +1 to -1 in one or more dimensions.

 3. Spin.
-The processing spin direction, which can be up or down.
+The process spin direction, which can be up or down for an axis.

 Figure 5.15.
 A point standing wave spreads

-The effect in all cases is that matter moves because biasing the strength or speed of the quantum field around it makes it restart more often one way, as even a small bias will give movement in our time.
+The effect in all cases is that matter moves when the strength or speed of the field around it becomes asymmetric, as even a small bias can give movement in our time.

 Figure 5.16 Gravity and electro-magnetism are one field